All Episodes

 He has a new book out.

-If you want a first edition copy, you can go to Amazon.com Hannity.com.
+If you want a first edition copy, you can go to amazon.com, Hannity.com.

-It's called Saving Nine, the fight against the Left's Audacious Plan to Pack the Supreme Court and destroy American Liberty.
+It's called Saving Nine, The Fight Against the Left's Audacious Plan to Pack the Supreme Court and destroy American Liberty.

 And where do you see this ending up ultimately?

-Because maybe in the minds of some people, they don't really understand the real deep, significant importance of the judicial branch of government when you have a dispute between the executive branch, legislative branch, uh, or other constitutional issues.
+Because maybe in the minds of some people, they don't really understand the real deep, significant importance of the judicial branch of government when you have a dispute between the executive branch, legislative branch, or other constitutional issues.

-So, in other words, where does this end?
+So in other words, where does this end?

 I hope so.

-And that's why I wrote saving nine.
+And that's why I wrote Saving Nine.

 I want people to be able to absorb how profound, how destructive, how devastating this will be.

-Because it'll turn the court away from being an adjudicative body, an independent judicial body.
+Now, if it succeeds as a legislative matter, it will be absolutely disastrous because it'll turn the court away from being an adjudicative body, an independent judicial body.

-One that will eventually become huge, by the way, resembling the intergalactic senate in Star Wars, because it'll be a one-way ratchet.
+It'll turn into a political body, one that will eventually become huge, by the way, resembling the Intergalactic Senate in Star Wars, because it'll be a one-way ratchet.

-Uh Democrats add four here.
+Democrats add four here.

-Republicans next time they have the chance, add four there, and it continues to grow inexorably.
+Republicans, next time they have the chance, add four there.

 But even if it fails legislatively, it still will be a disaster.